 It allows you to:

-- Monitor of the three major process of cell death: apoptosis, necrosis and autophagy stain-free
+- Monitor the three major processes of cell death: apoptosis, necrosis and autophagy

 - Assess morphological changes associated with cell death without any stain or sample preparation

 Cell death is the event of a cell ceasing to carry out its functions.
 Programmed cell deaths (PCD), such as apoptosis and autophagy, is a controlled process that confers advantages during an organism’s life cycle.
 They are involved in a variety of biological events, including morphogenesis, maintenance of tissue homeostasis, and elimination of harmful cells.
 Malfunctioning of PCD leads to various diseases in humans, including cancer and several degenerative diseases.
 Necrosis, in contrast, is caused by factors external to the cell or tissue, such as infection, toxins, or trauma, which result in the unregulated destruction of cell components.

 Nanolive’s new technology, the 3D Cell Explorer, enables to observe those processes in 3D, in real-time and in a non-invasive manner.

 Fibroblastic Reticular Cells (FRCs): 3D images of a living cell structure with its organelles dying (due to external stimuli)